 Welcome to the International Schools Group.
-This marks my second year as Superintendent of ISG and my 38th year in education, having spent six years as Superintendent for Lakewood School District in the state of Washington.
-I feel fortunate to be building on the strong foundation that ISG has already established and to be part of the planning, construction and moving phase of the new Dhahran Campus, a purpose built, state-of-the-art facility set to open in the fall of 2021.
+This marks my third year as Superintendent of ISG and my 39th year in education, having spent six years as Superintendent for Lakewood School District in the state of Washington.
+I feel fortunate to be building on the strong foundation that ISG has already established and to be part of the planning, construction and moving phase of the new Dhahran Campus, a purpose built, state-of-the-art facility set to open in the winter of 2021.

 I am a firm believer in ISG’s core values of ‘Respect, Responsibility, Acceptance and Integrity.’
 These values provide a solid foundation for learning and help prepare our students for life.
 Teachers and students gain confidence from the security our values bring.
 Confidence, in turn, assists in taking control of one’s own learning.
 Developing increased learner agency is one of ISG’s key objectives.
 We know that the most successful students feel they can control their futures – that they possess learner agency.
 These children tend to work harder, focus better, engage more and are less likely to give up when faced with challenges.